elasticio/amqp-rpc/README.md

 # amqp-rpc

-RPC over RabbitMQ for Node.js
+different RPC-like tools over RabbitMQ for Node.js Provides
+ * Simple rpc:  AMQPRPCClient and AMQPRPCServer
+ * Remote EventEmitter: AMQPEventsSender AMQPEventsReceiver

 ## Getting Started
+### RPC

 To create a new instance of RPC server/client for RabbitMQ: